subshell/helm-charts/charts/sophora-server/latest/README.md

 to taint the node and provide the pods with a set of toleration to tolerate the taint.
 In sophora one may use this to provide a separate node pool for a certain type of sophora servers exclusively.
 Further information on how taints work: [kubernetes.io/Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#example-use-cases)

+#### Server mode pod labels

+Cluster servers run a sidecar container which continuously labels the pods with their server mode to make it possible to create a service which always points to the current primary server.

+For the sidecar to work the server requires a serviceaccount with the permission to `get` and `patch` pods in the namespace the server runs in.
+SA, Role and Role Binding are created if not unchecked via `serverModeLabeler.createServiceAccount: false`.
+You can provide your own Service Account via `serviceAccountName:` in the values.